QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 - Don't forget to restart your TemplateVM or only the cups service when you installed cups (systemctl start cups)

 - First you need to search for your printer.
 If you don't know its name or IP, search for it using nmap: check your current network using the Network manager applet (eg: 192.168.1.65).
 Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipement: nmap -sP 192.168.1.-.
-Don't forget to allow temporarily the Qubes Firewall if you are inside a TemplateVM.
+Don't forget to temporarily allow traffic via the Qubes Firewall if you are inside a TemplateVM.

 - Once you identified your printer, run system-config-printer GUI to install your printer

-- You man need to cancel the operation to install more adapted printer drivers (eg: if the driver cannot be found automatically).
+- You may need to cancel the operation to install more adapted printer drivers (eg: if the driver cannot be found automatically).
 Use yum search printername to find potential drivers (eg yum search photosmart)

 GUI recommendations
 =============